10Life/strapi-plugin-advanced-cache-manager/README.md

   },
 ```

-Prepare env variable as follow
+Prepare the environment variables as follows:
 ```
 REDIS_HOST
 REDIS_PASSWORD